-Once the Operations Console generates the files, it prompts you to download the replica package file to your local machine and it might prompt you to download the primary data file to your local machine, depending on whether your primary instance has a local or remote database.
-If the primary instance has a remote database, the primary data file is saved on the remote machine and you need to retrieve it from the remote machine to copy it to the replica.
+Once the Operations Console generates the files, it prompts you to download the replica package file to your local machine, and it might prompt you to download the primary data file to your local machine.

-From your local machine, or from the primary remote database machine, you copy the files to either the replica server machine or the replica standalone database machine, depending on your configuration.
-You are prompted for the necessary files when installing the replica instance or the replica standalone database.
+From your local machine, you copy the data to the replica host.
+When installing the replica instance, you are prompted for the necessary files.

-During the process of generating the replica package and primary data files, you must select one of the following options for performing the initial copy of the primary data from the primary database to the replica database:
+During the process of generating the replica package and, if you are doing a manual data transfer, the primary data .dmp file, you must select one of the following options: